Roasted Shredded Brussels Sprouts

 Historical Notes for this Recipe:

 This recipe was posted in 2009 and I’ve made it many times since then!
-It was last updated with more information in 2021.
+It was last updated with new photos and more information in 2021.